eth0net/AlternateFertility/README.md

 ## Features

-Adds the following genes to the game:
+Adds a selection of new genes to the game:

 - Gynodite: Carriers of this gene are capable of being impregnated by others.
 - Androdite: Carriers of this gene are capable of impregnating others.